Bambam320/Fakeify/README.md

-# Veterinary application
+# Spotify Clone

-This is a single-page application that allows a doctor or a patient to login.
-The doctor can create, update and delete appointments, view their patients that have appointments and view other doctors in the clinic.
-The pet can also login and view their appointments, they can also update and delete their appointments.
-The app features auto-login and seamless handling of all types of users from the same forms.
+This is an SPA that aims to clone the spotify application and allow the user to search for music, create playlists and save them to their authenticated spotify account.
+The user can create, manage and add songs to local playlists, listen to a preview version of the songs and upload their new playlists to spotify.

 ## Table of Contents